khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 ###### ACID

 _Atomicity_
 > 	A transaction must function as a single indivisible unit of work so that the entire transaction is either applied or rolled back.
 When transactions are atomic, there is no such thing as a partially completed transaction: it's all or nothing.

+_Consistency_
+>	The database should always move from one consistent state to the next.
+Consistency guarantees that changes made within a transaction are consistent with database constraints and maintaining the data integrity.
+This includes all rules, constraints, and triggers.
+If the data gets into an illegal state, the whole transaction fails.